...

 Conclusion

 Injection molding is an effective manufacturing technique useful for several applications.
 However, the choice of mold will determine the result of the manufacturing process.
-We have discussed the different types of injection molds in this article based on their features, including feeding system, number of cavities, and mold plate.
+We have discussed 4 categories of injection molds in this article based on their features, including feeding system, number of cavities, and mold plate.
 This will help you make the best decision when you’re ready for your project.

 Designing injection mold tooling is a technical and skill-intensive task that requires expert handling and process control.
 Therefore, you must work with a reliable partner to provide high-quality injection molding services.
 Contact RapidDirect today for reliable and cost-effective production of high-quality plastic parts.